cuijiyao01/docker-k8s-training/kubernetes/exercise_01_kubectl_basics.md

 ## Step 0: check your environment
 Login to your VM and locate the kubectl binary by running `which kubectl`.
 The result should return the path to the binary.
 Run `kubectl config get-contexts` to ensure a configuration file is available.
-You should get context information about a cluster named

-``<todo: insert cluster name> ``

 ## Step 1: check the nodes
 Use the `kubectl get nodes` command to get the basic information about the clusters' nodes.
 Try to find out, how the output can be modified.
 Hint use the `-o <format>` switch.
 More information can be found by appending `--help` to your command.